 - a) Boats must have the performance necessary to attain and maintain the required boat speeds while towing a heavy skier under tournament conditions. - b) Overall length shall be approximately 5 meters but must not exceed 6.5 meters.
 The beam shall be not less than 1.80 meters and not more than 2.50 meters. - c) Boats shall be equipped with a towing pylon on the centreline of the boat, approximately amidships which shall be a minimum of 65 cm. and a maximum of 1.20 meters above the water when the boat is standing still with no occupants aboard.
-The entire pylon assembly shall be of fail-safe construction, designed to withstand a minimum loading of 600 kg. through an angle of 70° from the stern on both sides.

-The towing pylon shall have an area integrated in its design for attachment of a trick release mechanism.
+The entire pylon assembly shall be of fail-safe construction, designed to withstand a minimum loading of 600 kg. through an angle of 70° from the stern on both sides. - The towing pylon shall have an area integrated in its design for attachment of a trick release mechanism.
 It is recommended that this area be included both above and below the tow rope attachment location and be located as required to insure clearance of the rope and/or trick release mechanism from the engine housing.
 This area for attachment of the trick release mechanism shall be cylindrical with a diameter of 50.8mm, +0.00mm, -0.25mm, and a minimum height of 28mm.
-A cantering hole with a diameter of 6.000mm, +0.35mm, - 0.0mm, and a minimum depth of 1.8mm shall be located on the centreline of the attachment area height and be oriented toward the front of the towing pylon.
+A cantering hole with a diameter of 6.000mm, +0.35mm, 0.0mm, and a minimum depth of 1.8mm shall be located on the centreline of the attachment area height and be oriented toward the front of the towing pylon.
 Any manufacturer not wishing to comply shall be responsible to see that trick releases fitting his pylon are available at tournaments where his boats are used.
-(See Diagram-7).

-- d) Either inboard, inboard/outboard, or outboard power may be used. - e) A maximum of 4 different makes and models of boats shall be chosen from among those boats approved by the IWWF Tournament Council in accordance with the obligations.
+(See Diagram-7). - d) Either inboard, inboard/outboard, or outboard power may be used. - e) A maximum of 4 different makes and models of boats shall be chosen from among those boats approved by the IWWF Tournament Council in accordance with the obligations.
 A minimum of two identical boats must be made available for each make and model chosen.
 The IWWF Tournament Council and the IWWF Federations shall be notified of the choice of boats at least 6 months before the start of the tournament and which boat shall pull each event 3 months before the start of the tournament.
-Full information (engine size, prop pitch, etc.) on each boat shall be published a minimum of 3 months before the start of the tournament. - f) The boats must be equipped with adequate two-way radios. - g) The boats must be equipped with at least two accurate speed measuring devices operating on separate pickup tubes. - h) The towboats for each event shall be chosen, from those provided, by the Chief Judge and the host Region's Tournament Council Chairman. - i) For Jumping and Slalom, identical boats must be used by contestants in an event.
+Full information (engine size, prop pitch, etc.) on each boat shall be published a minimum of 3 months before the start of the tournament. - f) The towboats for each event shall be chosen, from those provided, by the Chief Judge and the host Region's Tournament Council Chairman. - g) For Jumping and Slalom, identical boats must be used by contestants in an event.
+Different boat could be used in each round of the competition, but not different boats within one round.
 For Tricks, the skier may select any one of the types of boats chosen for the tournament.
 Two teams of drivers and boat officials may be assigned to the Trick event at the option of the Chief Judge.
 The driver may be changed by the Chief Judge if he deems it necessary due to the length of the event.
 The Chief Judge may decide to use alternating identical boats to eliminate lost time and to speed up the running of the event.